firynth/DeathCounter/README.md

 # Overview
 Trying to find a great death counter for Twitch is hard at times.
 Usually, what's available out there is really shoddy and does the job in a half-assed way.
 So I went ahead and coded my own version that acts like a bot as well.
-This will store all the variables locally to the browser source in OBS, so as long as you use the same OBS browser client, you will always have access to the data for the Death Counter.
+This will store all the variables locally to the browser source in OBS, so as long as you use the same OBS program, you will always have access to the data for the Death Counter.
 The neat thing about this death counter is that it won't just track total deaths, but it'll also track deaths on bosses as well.
 So if you're curious how badly you did on particular bosses after beating a game, you'll get detailed stats on total deaths plus deaths for each boss.

 This death counter also allows for saving a death counter for one game and starting another game that needs a death counter, then loading the data back into the death counter for the saved game.
 Meaning you can change games at whim, as long as you don't overflow the browser local storage character limit.